The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

 \section{Introduction and statements of main results}

 We begin with a brief summary of our main results, followed by precise definitions and statements.

 Let $U$ be a smooth affine log Calabi-Yau variety containing an open algebraic torus, and $U\subset Y$ any snc compactification.
-We show that the naive counts of rational curves in $U$ determine in a surprisingly simple way, a family of log Calabi-Yau varieties, as the spectrum of an algebra structure on the free $\bbZ[\NE(Y)]$-module $A$, with basis $\Sk(U,\bbZ)$ (the set of divisorial valuations where the volume form has a pole, union the trivial valuation), see \cref{thm:main}.
+We show that the naive counts of rational curves in $U$ uniquely determine a commutative associative algebra $A$ equipped with a compatible multilinear form.
 This is directly inspired by a very similar conjecture of Gross-Hacking-Keel in mirror symmetry, known as the Frobenius structure conjecture, see \cref{rem:after_main_theorem}.
-We construct the algebra structure by giving non-negative integer structure constants as naive counts of non-archimedean analytic disks, see \cref{def:structure_constant}.
+The mirror algebra $A$ is a free $\bbZ[\NE(Y)]$-module, with basis $\Sk(U,\bbZ)$, the integer points in the essential skeleton of $U$.
+We construct the algebra structure on $A$ by giving non-negative integer structure constants as naive counts of non-archimedean analytic disks, see \cref{def:structure_constant}.
 The counts are naive in the sense that they are simply cardinalities of finite sets, without use of virtual fundamental classes.
 We prove moreover that the spectrum of this algebra is the total space of a family whose generic fiber is an affine log Calabi-Yau variety of the same dimension as $U$, with at worst log canonical singularities.

 We build a canonical scattering diagram directly by counting infinitesimal non-archimedean cylinders, without using the Kontsevich-Soibelman algorithm, see \cref{sec:intro:scattering}.
 In the special case where $U$ is a Fock-Goncharov skew symmetric $X$-cluster variety, we prove that our (geometrically defined) scattering diagram agrees with the (combinatorially constructed) scattering diagram of \cite{Gross_Canonical_bases}, see \cref{thm:scattering_diagram_comparison}.
 As a consequence, we show that our algebra generalizes, and in particular gives a new and direct geometric construction of, the mirror algebra of Gross-Hacking-Keel-Kontsevich \cite{Gross_Canonical_bases}, (which under additional assumptions is isomorphic to the associated Fomin-Zelevinski upper cluster algebra), see \cref{thm:X-cluster_intro}.
 We refer to \cref{sec:intro:scattering} for the implications of this comparison theorem, including the broken-line convexity conjecture, the positivity of the coefficients of scattering functions (thus the positivity in the Laurent phenomenon for cluster algebras), and the independence of the mirror algebra on the cluster structure.